-When an insert button is pressed, pressing the output buttons (one at a time) allows the display and selection of the insert mode.
+When an insert button is pressed, pressing the output channel buttons (one at a time) allows the display and selection of the insert mode for that specific channel.

-When an insert button and an output channel button is pressed at the same time, the insert mode is displayed.
+When an insert button and an output channel button are pressed at the same time, the insert mode is displayed.

-LED 1 lit means mode 1, mute normal signal flow;
+- LED 1 lit means mode 1: Mute normal signal flow; - LED 2 lit means mode 2: Maintain the normal signal flow; - LED 3 lit means mode 3: Replace the normal signal with the return signal; - LED 4 lit means mode 4: Sum (combine) the return signal with the normal signal.

+Use the buttons to select the mode.

-- LED 2 lit means mode 2, maintain the normal signal flow; - LED 3 lit means mode 3, replace the normal signal with the return signal; - LED 4 lit means mode 4, sum (combine) the return signal with the normal signal. - Default: All channels associated with both inserts are in mode 3, return audio replaces normal audio. - Note 1: This is the hardest configuration to understand and perform!
-Two buttons must be simultaneously pressed to display the mode; three buttons must be simultaneously pressed to change a configuration.
-A little practice and it becomes easy! - Note 2: If all channels are set for mode 2 the insert function is disabled.
+- Default: All channels associated with both inserts are in mode 3: Replace the normal signal with the return signal. - Note 1: This is the hardest configuration to understand and perform!
+Two buttons must be simultaneously pressed to display the mode; three buttons must be simultaneously pressed to change the mode.
+A little practice and it will become easy. - Note 2: If all channels associated with an insert section are set for mode 2, that insert section will be set for disabled.
 This feature is provided so that the operator won't attempt to enable an unused insert, hopefully minimizing confusion.